 When you don't do it.
 The only way NeurOptimal can't have a positive impact on you achieving your New Year's goals is if you don't do it.
 It's that simple.
 In the same way, if you go to the gym you will receive some benefit to your mental and physical health.
 If you do NeurOptimal; you will as well.
 The questions is whether you have the discipline to train at home, or if you should first start with in-office sessions.
 For those who are not the best self-starters we recommend a few sessions in the office to see how easy the set-up is, and to start to feel the calming effects.
 Once people feel calmer, they can organize themselves better and create intelligent plans for meeting goals.

-Our job at Neurofeedback Training Co. is to help you get into that zone so you can set and meet your goals for 2019!
+Our job at Neurofeedback Training Co. is to help you get into that zone so you can set and meet your goals for the new year!
 Learn more about creating greater wellness our blog series.